ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 Being able to calculate the cost of the current platform is probably the harder part.
 If you have internal cost centers, using those might be a good start if they reflect the real cost.
 In some companies the cost of the platform might actually be paid for by some central IT budget and isn't really available to the different projects.
-If this is the case, try to ask the central deparement to provide you with some rough numbers or make a best effort estimation yourself based on the budget, headcount and your own footprint in the platform.
+If this is the case, try to ask the central department to provide you with some rough numbers or make a best effort estimation yourself based on the budget, headcount and your own footprint in the platform.
 Make sure to include the head count in the calculation of the platform as this is often forgotten when making these comparisons.
-And finally, if you're in this situation and your are looking at a cloud provider, don't forget to take the opportunity to look at replatforming or re-architecting your solution.
+And finally, if you're in this situation and you are looking at a cloud provider, don't forget to take the opportunity to look at replatforming or re-architecting your solution.
 It might seem obvious, but costs could be heavily reduced by looking into managed solutions for existing components and since you're changing anyway, you might as well invest in optimizing the solution.

 A second scenario is when there isn't an application yet or it's not `live` yet.